mia-platform/documentation/docs/runtime_suite/files-service/configuration.md

 ## Environment variables

 * **CONFIG_FILE_PATH** (*required*): the path of the configuration file to configure connection with the online bucket for the supported services.
-* **CRUD_URL** (*required*): the crud url, comprehensive of the files collection name chosen during the CRUD collection creation (e.g. http://crud-service/files/ where files is the CRUD collection name).
+* **CRUD_URL** (*required*): the CRUD url, comprehensive of the files collection name chosen during the CRUD collection creation (e.g. http://crud-service/files/ where files is the CRUD collection name).
 * **PROJECT_HOSTNAME**: the hostname that will be saved in the database as the root of the file location.
 Incompatible with *PATH_PREFIX*.
 * **PATH_PREFIX**: Use a relative path as file location prefix.
 Incompatible with *PROJECT_HOSTNAME*.
 * **SERVICE_PREFIX**: the prefix used for the path of the service endpoints.